konstantinos-p/PAC_Bayes_Invariance/README.md

 Deep convolutional neural networks (CNNs) have been shown to be able to fit a random labeling over data while still being able to generalize well for normal labels.
-Describing CNN capacity through a posteriory mea- sures of complexity has been recently proposed to tackle this apparent paradox.
+Describing CNN capacity through a posteriory measures of complexity has been recently proposed to tackle this apparent paradox.
 These complexity measures are usually validated by showing that they correlate empirically with
 GE; being empirically larger for networks